 Archive Log Data

-log retention setting can be modified, so that any log events older than this setting are automatically deleted.
+Log retention setting can be modified, so that any log events older than this setting are automatically deleted.

 Log Route 53 DNS Queries

-can help log information about the DNS queries that Route 53 receives.
+Can help log information about the DNS queries that Route 53 receives.

 Real-time Processing of Log Data with Subscriptions